limorigu/causal-inference-handbook/Common_terms/G_something.md

 >IP weighting, standardization, and g-estimation are often collectively referred to as g-methods because they are designed for application to generalized treatment contrasts involving treatments that vary over time.
 The application of g-methods to treatments that do not vary over time in Part II of this book may then be overkill since there are alternative, simpler approaches.
 However, by presenting g-methods in a relatively simple setting, we can focus on their main features while avoiding the more complex issues described in Part III.
 (Introduction paragraph, Chapter 14)

 We can see that __G-methods__ is a group of methods that include IP weighting, standardization and g-estimation.
-They are referred to as G-methods, as they are designed for __generalized__ treatment constrats involving treatments varying over time.
-This refers to two different types of causal inferences studies:
+They are referred to as G-methods, as they are designed for __generalized__ treatment constrasts involving treatments varying over time.
+This refers to two different types of causal inference studies:
 * A one-off/one-shot study where we analyse one snapshot of time
 * A time-varying study, where we look at data collected at different points in time, for example an AIDS drug applied every month for a year, i.e. 12 time slices.

 The G-methods are specialised for studies with multiple time steps.
 They can be applied to studies looking at a single point in time, but there are simpled methods to do that.

-A further defintion can be found in (Hernan, 2020, Section 7.6):
+A further defintion can be found in [(Hernan, 2020, Section 7.6)](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/):

 Here, methods are separated into
 1. model free/  non-parametric: